 In this section

 Kindergarten is one of the greatest journeys you and your child will ever experience.
-Our Kindergarten team believes deeply in a developmental approach to educating this age group and so they strive to provide experiences and guidance that will nurture our youngest students.
+Our Kindergarten team believes deeply in a developmental approach to educating this age group and so we strive to provide experiences and guidance that will nurture our youngest students.
 A weekly Children’s Garden class allows our children to learn classroom group dynamics as well as science, social studies, and math concepts.
 Large and small motor skills development is a priority during class time.
 The Kindergarten team is always available to any of our Kindergarten families to add additional support.

-March in A Children's Garden
+March in the Garden